may-day/wsgicors/README.md

 * give the number of seconds the answer can be used by a client, anything nonempty will be copied verbatim

-As can bee seen in the example above, a policy needs to be created with the `policy` keyword.
+As can be seen in the example above, a policy needs to be created with the `policy` keyword.
 The options need then be prefixed with the policy name and a `_`.